 Easy Chilli Con Carne Recipe

-Chilli Con Carne is the national dish of Texas.
-Its name has Spanish Mexican origins.
-Carne is Spanish for meat and the word chilli refers to the Chilli Pepper.
+Did you know that Chilli Con Carne is the national dish of Texas?
+The name Chilli Con Carne has Spanish Mexican origins though, carne is Spanish for meat and the word chilli refers to the Chilli Pepper.

-If we had to choose one dish for our Chipotle Paste it would have to be a chilli con carne, a dollop of paste adds a smoky depth of flavour that works perfectly and makes it taste like you’ve been simmering the chilli for ages.
+And if we had to choose one dish for our Chipotle Paste it would have to be a chilli con carne, a dollop of paste adds a smoky depth of flavour that works perfectly and makes it taste like you’ve been simmering the chilli for ages – the perfect secret ingredient for bringing flavour to chilli con carne and helping the flavours to meld together.

 1 hr 10 mins